Gadsden flag: Legal cases involving the Gadsden flag

+Use outside the U.S.

+The Gadsden flag has been used by supporters of Argentine right-libertarian president Javier Milei.
+During Milei's inauguration, there were Gadsden flags flown which is one of the first times the flag was flown with notability in a foreign inauguration.

 Parodies

 Parodies and pastiches of the Gadsden flag exist; one common design replaces the "Don't tread on me" motto with "No Step on Snek", sometimes paired with a crudely drawn snake.